RyzenMu/Ultimate-React-Course/Part1-Fundamentals/3.AFirstLookAtReact/notes.md

 React compnent are buttons, search-bars, input fields

-Multiple components are combined for a WEb App.
+Multiple components are combined for a WEb AppV3.

 React is Declarative- means DOM manipulation automatically done